 Palm Springs Pride has been a tireless advocate for equality and diversity since Coachella Valley’s first Pride event in 1986.

-This year’s Pride celebration theme is: “I am Pride: Stonewall 45” and the 2014 Palm Springs Pride Celebration is November 7-9.
+This year’s Pride celebration theme is: “Color Our World With Pride” and the 2015 Palm Springs Pride Celebration is November 6-8.

 2012 – Outstanding Community Service Organization – Greater Palm Springs Pride (Awarded by Desert Business Association)

 Palm Springs Pride produced its first Pride Festival in Palm Springs to celebrate the 1969 Stonewall Rebellion on New York City’s Christopher Street.
 The 501(c)(3) non-profit organization was incorporated in 1997 and today brings together the skills, talents and vision of our diverse community to produce the Coachella Valley’s Pride parade and two-day festival, which is expected to attract 175,000 participants to downtown Palm Springs.

 - The Free two-day Festival – an event for the entire community!

 - The unique Downtown Arenas Rd.
 Block Party; and the

 We support LGBT civil rights activism and mentorship of other Pride organizations around the world and promote awareness of Lesbian, Gay, Bisexual and Transgender individuals.
 Programs include:

 - Palm Springs Pride Parade: The largest equal rights celebration in Palm Springs.